galenblakeman/MicroGauge/README.md

 # MicroGauge
-**MicroGauge** is a minimalist radial and linear gauge library for .Net
+**MicroGauge** is a .Net library for easily creating customizable radial and linear gauges.
+Inspired by [MicroCharts](https://github.com/microcharts-dotnet/Microcharts), it minimalist library designed just for gauges.
+It uses the [SkiaSharp](https://github.com/mono/SkiaSharp) graphics library to deliver sharp and efficient visuals.

-* Utilizes the [SkiaSharp](https://github.com/mono/SkiaSharp) Library to draw radial and linear gauges
+## Key Features
-* Inspired by [MicroCharts](https://github.com/microcharts-dotnet/Microcharts), it provides a simple way to draw gauges on a canvas.
+* Radial Gauges: Choose from full-circle, half-circle, and fitted styles to meet design aesthetics.
-* The radial gauge offers full-circle, half-circle, and fitted design styles.
+* Linear Gauges: Implement vertical or horizontal orientations to meet interface needs.
-* The linear gauge offers vertical and horizontal design styles.
+* Customization: Configure backing, scale, tick (minor/major), label, value, needle, and range via attributes.
-* Xamarin, Maui, and WPF tag libraries with bindings provided
+* Cross-Platform Compatibility: Works with all the platforms that [SkiaSharp](https://github.com/mono/SkiaSharp) supports.
-* If you need something more complex I would recommend [LiveCharts2](https://github.com/beto-rodriguez/LiveCharts2) Angular Pie Chart
+* Framework Libraries: Xamarin, Maui, and WPF view libraries are provided with tags and bindings for customization.

 ---
 ## Gallery